 - Faculty Grievance Policy (General Policy)

 - Faculty Grievance Committee Operating Procedures

-- Faculty Grievance Template Form (* required for submission of a grievance)
+- Faculty Grievance Submission Form (* required for submission of a grievance)

 Please follow the instructions found on the grievance template form for initial submission of a grievance.
-Once the template has been completed (including any supporting information) it should be combined into a single PDF file and emailed directly to the Chair of the University Grievance Committee via the UGC secure SharePoint site.
+Once the template has been completed (including any supporting information) it should be combined into a single PDF file and emailed directly to the Chair of the University Grievance Committee via the email listed in the template form.

 Procedures governing the submission, review, investigation and hearing of grievances concerning tenure and promotion are distinct from this grievance process and can be found at the link below or in the Faculty Handbook.